Jamy75/Project_5/README.md

 **Goals**

 The aim of this project is to develop the dashboard in Tableau that represents main insights (KPIs) about the effects of musics on the mental health.
+How music can help to reduce mental illness ?
+There is alot of psycological benefits from music.

 **Introduction**